Community Memorial Hospital is here for our community.

-Athletic Training: We currently provide athletic training services to Hicksville, Edgerton, Edon, Montpelior, and North Central school districts.
+Athletic Training: We currently provide athletic training services to Hicksville, Edgerton, Edon, Montpelior, and Fairview school districts.
 The cost to provide this service during the 2011-2012 school year was $107,950.
 We also offer Saturday Bump Clinics during the fall sports season which allow all area athletes the opportunity to have their injuries evaluated free of charge.

-Lunch & Learn: We offer monthly Lunch & Learn educational events geared toward seniors.
+Lunch & Learn: We offer quarterly Lunch & Learn educational events geared toward wellness.
 The cost to provide this educational series is approximately $5,000 annually.

 Community Memorial Hospital provides health care services to low income under-insured and uninsured individuals.
 In 2010, Community Memorial Hospital provided more than $1,501,903 in charity care.

 Critical access hospitals create jobs and are economic drivers for their communities.
 The table* below shows the direct impact of Community Memorial Hospital on the state and local economies.
 It also shows the additional Ohio jobs and income generated as a result of the hospital and its employees purchasing products and services at Ohio businesses.

 State and Local

 Community Memorial Hospital employed 262 people in 2010, generating $14,192,946 in wages and $852,886 in state and local taxes.